troyhill/VulnToolkit/README.md

     library(VulnToolkit)

-To see examples of VulnToolkit usage, check out the [VulnToolkit wiki](https://github.com/troyhill/VulnToolkit/wiki) or the package vignette.
+To see examples of VulnToolkit usage, check out the [VulnToolkit wiki](https://github.com/troyhill/VulnToolkit/wiki), the package vignette, and a [poster describing VulnToolkit applications] (https://doi.org/10.6084/m9.figshare.14161202.v1).
 Email questions, comments, and suggestions to Hill.Troy@gmail.com.